C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Background Summary

 To address these limitations, Bobrow et al. \cite{bobrow2023colonoscopy} introduced the Colonoscopy 3D Video Dataset (C3VD), which utilizes high-fidelity silicone phantoms with known 3D shapes, imaged with a high-definition clinical colonoscope.
-C3VD's primary advantage over real colonoscope datasets, such as EndoSLAM \cite{ozyoruk2020} and EndoMapper \cite{azagra2023endomapper}, is providing per-frame pixel-level registered ground truth data.
-By imaging phantoms with a clinical colonoscope, \textit{C3VD} inherently captures non-global illumination, real fisheye intrinsics, and non-linear post-processing effects, thereby addressing key limitations of simulated datasets \cite{mahmood2018, rau2019, ozyoruk2020, rau2022}.
+Unlike real colonoscope datasets, such as EndoSLAM \cite{ozyoruk2020} and EndoMapper \cite{azagra2023endomapper}, C3VD provides per-frame pixel-level registered ground truth data while still capturing realistic illumination, fisheye optics, and post‑processing artifacts that simulated datasets lack \cite{mahmood2018,rau2019,ozyoruk2020,rau2023bimodal}.
 However, the original C3VD videos only spanned idealized scenarios with clean colons and lenses, slow and smooth camera motion, a static colon, and no tools and accessories present in the field of view (FoV).

+C3VDv2 retains all the advantages of the C3VD while introducing several key enhancements to improve realism, comprehensiveness, and scale: